Opening Times:

 • Stokes, T., Hector, A. J., Morton, R. W., McGlory, C., & Phillips, S. M. (2018).
 Recent perspectives regarding the role of dietary protein for the promotion of muscle hypertrophy with resistance exercise training.
 Nutrients10(2), 180.

-INSIDE SOMA FITNESS: Hale & Altrincham Based Private Personal Training Gym
+SOMA FITNESS PT: Hale & Altrinchams No.1 Private Personal Training Gym

-What has been happening inside Soma Fitness while Corona Virus has been keeping our business closed for most of the past 12 months?
+What has been happening inside our personal training facility, Soma Fitness while Corona Virus has been keeping our business closed for most of the past 12 months?

 We have been updating our equipment and transforming our private gym facility into one of the best kitted out private personal training facilities in the area.

-If you never heard about Soma Fitness and this is the first time visiting our site here is a little more insight about how we work:
+If you never heard about the personal training services at Soma Fitness and this is the first time visiting our site here is a little more insight about how we work:

 Soma Fitness is a private personal training facility with dedicated coaches guiding you to reach your physique, fitness, health and performance goals.